zeusta/Docs/extensions/Guide By Business Flow/Ecommerce Management/Magento 1.md

 ![](./Image_EcommerceManagementM1/image223.png)

 ***Note:** Normally some common product attributes are enabled to use with promotion rules by default.
-If you don’t see the attribute you want when setting **Gift Card’s Conditions**, such as SKU, you can go to Catalog→ Attributes→ Manage Attributes.
+If you don’t see the attribute you want when setting **Gift Card’s Conditions**, such as SKU, you can go to **Catalog→ Attributes→ Manage Attributes**.
 Search and choose Attribute Code, such as SKU.
-Then change Use for Promo Rule Conditions to Yes.
+Then change **Use for Promo Rule Conditions** to **Yes**.

 Remember to click on **Save** or **Save and Continue Edit** button to save your work.
 After saving, the Gift Card product which you have just created will be shown on **Gift Card Product Manager** page as below: